 For many decades marijuana has been the most widely used illicit drug in the United States.
 A derivative of the Indian hemp plant, it contains hundreds of chemical components.
-However, the “appeal” for the drug comes through levels of THC contained in the plant’s leaves and stems.
+However, the “appeal” of the drug comes from the levels of THC contained in the plant’s leaves and stems.
+THC (Tetrahydrocannabinol) is the major psychoactive component and one of the 113 cannabinoids recognized in cannabis.
 These vary in the plants from very small trace amounts to as much as 5% in agriculturally developed products intended for smokers.
 Special refinements can increase THC to nearly 50% in some hash oils.

 THC is not the simple drug many people claim it to be.
 Cannabis and its stronger variety, sinsemilla, are sources for hashish, “black tar,” and hash oil.
-Hashish is an ancient hallucinogenic and as with all THC based drugs, it can induce severe paranoia and intense anxiety.
+Hashish is an ancient hallucinogenic, and as with all THC-based drugs, it can induce severe paranoia and intense anxiety.
 Research on nearly all marijuana and its derivatives has been extensive in the past twenty years.
-Conclusions indicate THC can disrupt or reduce short-term memory, adversely effect ability to concentrate and cause disorientation in such tasks as operating a vehicle.
+Conclusions indicate THC can disrupt or reduce short-term memory, adversely affect the ability to concentrate, and cause disorientation in such tasks as operating a vehicle.

-Long considered the first indicator for later substance abuses, extensive study has failed to prove that point, however psychological dependencies have been documented.
-Alterations in the brain of long-term users have been compared similar to those encountered with persons abusing other more addictive substances.
+Marijuana consumption has long been considered the first indicator for later substance abuse.
+Psychological dependencies on marijuana have been documented as well.
+Alterations in the brain of long-term users have been compared similarly to those encountered in persons abusing other, more addictive substances.

 Some additional facts about marijuana:

-Names for marijuana are almost a popular hobby and some still in common use may be traced back for generations.
+Assigning nicknames to marijuana is almost a hobby and some still in common use may be traced back for generations.
 A recent survey listed more than 200 names with more added regularly.

-Researchers are exploring the possibility that long-term usage effects the brain and can establish a pattern for later addictions.
+Researchers are exploring the possibility that long-term usage affects the brain and can establish a pattern for later addictions.

 Marijuana’s intoxicating effects usually fade after about three hours.
 However, THC can be detected in the bloodstream for days or weeks after heavy use.

-Some of the drugs most harmful effects are traceable to its impact on alertness, coordination and reaction time.
-Auto accidents result when users take the wheel.
+Some of the drug’s most harmful effects are traceable to its impact on alertness, coordination, and reaction time.
+This presents a problem when marijuana users drive motor vehicles.